 dark skin, which allows for low absorption of the sun’s UV rays

 limited sunlight in the northern part of the United States

-There’s enough evidence to confirm that low-levels of vitamin D are linked to heart deaths, breast cancer, colon cancer, prostate cancer, osteoporosis, insomnia, depression, and weight gain.
+There’s enough evidence to confirm that low vitamin D levels are linked to heart deaths, breast cancer, colon cancer, prostate cancer, osteoporosis, insomnia, depression, and weight gain.
 The latter is a catch-22.
 If your body is obese, it will hold onto vitamin D like a dog with a bone).

 This is one vitamin deficiency that we can quickly eliminate without over-the-counter assistance or prescription.

-From now until summer’s end you can stock up your reserves of vitamin D just by going for a 30-minute walk at noon or when the sun is highest in the sky.
+From now until summer’s end, you can stock up on your reserves of vitamin D just by going for a 30-minute walk at noon or when the sun is highest in the sky.

-Leave the sunscreen off, throw on your tank top, shorts, and soak up those rays.
-Your body will thank you and the best part – sunlight is still FREE!
+Leave the sunscreen off, throw on your tank top and shorts, and soak up those rays.
+Your body will thank you, and the best part – sunlight is still FREE!